esl/amoc/integration_test/README.md

 To check the most recent `amoc-master` logs you can run this command:

-`docker-compose logs --tail=100 amoc-master`
+`docker-compose -p "amoc-demo-cluster" logs --tail=100 amoc-master`

 To attach to `amoc-master` node use the following command:

-`docker-compose exec amoc-master /home/amoc/amoc/bin/amoc remote_console`
+`docker-compose -p "amoc-demo-cluster" exec amoc-master /home/amoc/amoc/bin/amoc remote_console`